 Determination of Attempted and Earned Credits for SAP

-The College includes all courses attempted at Mercy College plus course work accepted as transfer credit towards the student's declared major in the quantitative measurement in determining successful SAP.
+The University includes all courses attempted at Mercy University plus course work accepted as transfer credit towards the student's declared major in the quantitative measurement in determining successful SAP.
 This also includes courses taken via a Consortium Agreement.

 Earned hours include all courses which a passing grade was received (A, B, C, D).